bookofjoa/bookofjoa/Bookofjoa/chapters/foundation/chapter-14-the-justice-commitment.md

 <div class="verse">
 <h3><span class="verse-number">✨ Verse 2</span></h3>
-<p>The ultimate life recognizes that injustice anywhere threatens justice everywhere.
+<p>Joa recognizes that injustice anywhere threatens justice everywhere.
 When any group faces discrimination, oppression, or unfair treatment, the foundation of a just society is weakened for everyone.</p>
 </div>

 <div class="verse">